-My business career spans over 30 years, although I really can't believe it has been that long.
+My business career spans almost 40 years, although I really can't believe it has been that long.
 I started off spending more than a decade in various international marketing, sales and general management roles with Unilever, one of the world's leading fast-moving consumer goods companies.
 I subsequently transitioned into consultancy and have led business transformation projects for high profile organisations including GlaxoSmithKline, Merck, Eli Lilly, Johnson and Johnson, Sanofi- Aventis, Tesco, Shell and Alfa Laval.
-Most recently I have set up "The Independents' Consultant" and am now dedicating my efforts to supporting Independent Consultants, like you, in their transition from business management into Independent Consulting.
+I went Independent in 2005 and alongside my Consulting engagements I set up "The Independents' Consultant" and am now dedicating my efforts to supporting Independent Consultants, like you, in their transition from business management into Independent Consulting.
 I will provide more information about this venture in the final chapter of the report.